Cold War propaganda

 cold war propaganda

-A Cold War comic book, depicting a Soviet invasion of the United States
+A comic book depicting a Soviet invasion of America

 cold war propaganda